WDXI

 Established in 1948, WDXI was the key station in the regional Dixie Network station group, owned by Aaron Robinson.
 Robinson also established the city's first television station, WDXI-TV (now WBBJ-TV), in 1955.
 After Robinson's death, his estate ran WDXI for a decade before it was sold.
 Long a country music station, it switched in the early 1990s to a news/talk format.

 WDXI fell silent in February 2022, owing to damage to its transmission line and antenna tuning system.
 It has since been fixed and returned to air.

+WDXI switched formats from oldies as "Kool 103.5" to Talk radio as "News Talk 103.5" at midnight on September 16, 2024 expanding coverage to cover more of Jackson & West tn with sister station WBFG-FM "News Talk 96.5".

+WDXI switched formats from talk as “Talk N West TN” to Sports as “Talk N Sports West TN” on Monday, May 12, 2025 at midnight carrying Fox Sports programming 24/7.
+Fox sports programming was originally on WTJK 105.3 in Humboldt/Jackson, Tennessee that’s now moved to WDXI 1310 & 103.5 Fox sports Jackson.